You Are Not Alone: Bipolar Support Groups and Resources

 A cheerful Black man with a beard, embodying encouragement within bipolar support groups.

 People in support groups usually have a lot in common—they're dealing with similar struggles and even things like side effects and finding the right treatment.
 Being part of a support group gives you a chance to connect with others who truly understand what you're going through.
 It’s a great form of self-help for bipolar disorder.
-A support group can help you feel:

 • Less isolated or lonely